-Under the terms of the employment agreements with each of the named executive officers other than Mr. Coissac, in the event that the executive's employment with Alexion terminates at any time other than within three years after a change in control of Alexion if the executive is Dr. Bell, two years if the executive is Dr. Squinto, and 1.5 years if the executive is Mr. Sinha or Mr. Hallal, (1) for reasons other than cause, death, or physical or mental disability, or (2) following a constructive termination (other than due to loss of any material duties or authority of the executive if the executive is Mr. Sinha or Mr. Hallal), or (3) in the event of a "non-renewal" (with "change in control," "cause," "constructive termination" and "non-renewal" defined in the executives' respective employment agreements, and summarized above under the section entitled "Potential Payments Upon Termination or Change of Control"), Alexion will be obligated to pay such terminated executive, as a cash lump sum, two times if the executive is Dr. Bell, one time if the executive is Dr. Squinto and 0.75 times if the executive's then current base salary and (b) the greater of (i) the average bonus received by such executive for the two years preceding the year in which termination occurs and (ii) the amount equal to the bonus target for the year in which the termination of employment occurs as determined by Alexion's Board of Directors or its Compensation Committee.
+Under the terms of the employment agreements with each of the named executive officers other than Mr. Coissac, in the event that the executive's employment with Alexion terminates at any time other than within three years after a change in control of Alexion if the executive is Dr. Bell, two years if the executive is Dr. Squinto, and 1.5 years if the executive is Mr. Sinha or Mr. Hallal, (1) for reasons other than cause, death, or physical or mental disability, or (2) following a constructive termination (other than due to loss of any material duties or authority of the executive if the executives' respective employment agreements, and summarized above under the section entitled "Potential Payments Upon Termination or Change of Control"), Alexion will be obligated to pay such terminated executive, as a cash lump sum, two times if the executive is Dr. Bell, one time if the executive is Dr. Squinto and 0.75 times if the executive is Mr. Sinha or Mr. Hallal, the Severance Payment.
+The Severance Payment is a payment equal to the sum of (a) the executive's then current base salary and (b) the greater of (i) the average bonus received by such executive for the two years preceding the year in which termination occurs and (ii) the amount equal to the bonus target for the year in which the termination of employment occurs as determined by Alexion's Board of Directors or its Compensation Committee.
 Additionally, the executive will be entitled to continue to participate in Alexion's health and welfare benefit plans for the executive's applicable Severance Period, which is a two-year period if the executive is Dr. Bell, a one-year period if the executive is Dr. Squinto, and a 9-month period if the executive is Mr. Sinha or Mr. Hallal, except that the executive may continue to participate, at Alexion's expense, in health plans subject to COBRA for the maximum period permitted under COBRA if greater than the applicable Severance Period.
 If such benefits cannot be provided or are not available, Alexion will instead pay the executive a lump sum cash amount equal to the present value of the expected cost of providing such benefits.